rpf13/Do-You-Know-It/README.md

 ```

 If you are using your IDE inside Gitpod or generally prefer to work with Gitpod instead of a local IDE, you can open
 this project directly in Gitpod and and create your own workspace with it.
-To do so, klick on the following link:
+To do so, click on the following link:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/rpf13/Do-You-Know-It)